nseverson6425/NMIX-VR-Education-Capstone/README.md

 CLASS REALITY

- Class Reality is a VR, Education based game that helps students study.
-Due to movement created in a virtural enviornment, students are more engaged and retain information more than traditional flashcards.
-Through gamification, students are also entertained while competiting with friends on the leaderboard.
+ Class Reality is an Educational VR experience that helps students study.
+When compared to traditional flashcards, learning is made more engaging by allowing students to move and react to a virtual environment.
+Class Reality gamifies the learning process, letting students compete with one another for the highest scores.

  Class Reality was created in Unity V2021.3.8f1.